TN Ledger

 You’ll see:

-Woolworth on 5th / The Arcade / Printers Alley / Ryman Auditorium / Tootsie’s Orchid Lounge / Hatch Show Print / Country Music Hall of Fame
+The Arcade / Printers Alley / Skull’s Rainbow Room / Ryman Auditorium / Tootsie’s Orchid Lounge / Hermitage Hotel / Country Music Hall of Fame

 As well as the former sites of long-lost treasures like:

-Captain’s Table / George Jones’ Possum Holler / The Maxwell House Hotel / Ernie’s Record Mart / Sho-Bud Steel Guitar Company
+Captain’s Table / George Jones’ Possum Holler / The Maxwell House Hotel / Ernest Tubb Record Shop / Sho-Bud Steel Guitar Company